Gen6-bash/HeroCounter/README.md

 - **Simple tap-to-count interface** — large circular counter with add and subtract modes
 - **Multiple counts** — track unlimited named activities simultaneously
-- **Daily goals** — set daily, weekly, monthly, and yearly targets per count
+- **Goals** — set daily, weekly, monthly, and yearly targets per count
 - **Statistics** — view bar charts and totals broken down by day, week, month, and year
 - **Projected totals** — see where you are headed based on your current pace
 - **Goal celebration** — fireworks animation plays when you hit your daily goal